hachyderm/community/community.hachyderm.io/content/en/blog/posts/2026-02-moderator-minute/index.md

 > When you encounter a norm in transition (something that used to be fine but is now contested, or something that used to be unacceptable but is gaining new context) how do you decide how to respond?
 What helps you lead with curiosity rather than correction?

 We'd love to hear your reflections.
-Last Moderator Minutes we tried a discussion via Github Issue, but this time we'll try in our Discord‡.
-In our next Moderator Minutes, we will be discussing what happens when the impulse to act on something distressing meets the realities of online safety, and how community care applies when the stakes are higher than a misunderstood phrase.
+Last Moderator Minutes we started a discussion via a Github Issue, this time we'll actually point you to our Discord‡.
+In our next Moderator Minutes, we will be discussing what happens when the impulse to act on something distressing meets the realities of online safety, and how community care applies when the stakes are higher than the examples we explored here.

 As always, processes grow over time, and this conversation is no exception.